 Quick touch-up methods between major buffing sessions

-- Spray wax after rinsing the boat
+- Spray wax after rinsing

-- Cleaner wax on localized trouble spots
+- Cleaner wax on trouble spots

-- Clay bar small patches
+- Clay bar small sections

 - Hand glaze for instant shine

-- Detail spray before shows
+- Detail spray for shows

-- PTEF polish around waterlines
+- PTEF polish waterlines

 What are the best products for buffing a boat?